Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Discussion

 \paragraph{Architectural Determinants of Bottleneck Location.} Our cross-architecture analysis reveals two distinct OCR routing profiles: \textbf{``Early''} (InternVL, Phi-4) and \textbf{``Mid-Depth''} (Qwen3-VL).
 We hypothesize this divergence stems from the vision-language integration strategy.
-Qwen3-VL employs the DeepStack architecture \citep{qwen3vl}, a multi-scale visual feature injection strategy where features from different ViT depths (blocks 8, 16, 24) are progressively injected into early LLM layers (0, 1, 2).
+Qwen3-VL employs the DeepStack architecture \citep{bai2025qwen3}, a multi-scale visual feature injection strategy where features from different ViT depths (blocks 8, 16, 24) are progressively injected into early LLM layers (0, 1, 2).
 This ``staged injection'' allows the model to defer OCR routing until mid-network (L16--20, $\sim$50\% depth), as early layers are occupied integrating multi-scale visual representations.
 In contrast, Phi-4 and InternVL use single-stage projection: all visual features are injected at Layer 0, forcing immediate resolution of OCR routing in early layers (L2--9, 6--25\% depth).
 Table~\ref{tab:cross_arch} summarizes these findings.
 This suggests that \textbf{bottleneck location is not a universal constant but an architectural property}---our method successfully identifies the architecture-specific locus regardless of where it occurs.

 \paragraph{Coupled Representations in Early Fusion.} InternVL3.5 exhibits a unique failure mode: interventions at its early-layer bottleneck (L2--L3) degrade \emph{all} metrics (Table~\ref{tab:cross_model_retention}).
 Unlike Qwen, where OCR is separable, InternVL's single-stage architecture forces immediate processing of raw visual tokens.
 At this shallow depth ($\sim$6\% of network), OCR representations appear tightly coupled with general visual features.
 Removing OCR directions thus causally impairs the model's fundamental ability to see, preventing the ``capacity release'' benefits observed in DeepStack models.
 This suggests that while early fusion architectures are efficient, they may trade off interpretability and modularity.
+Table~\ref{tab:internvl_retention} (Appendix~\ref{sec:internvl_retention}) provides detailed evidence: interventions at InternVL's true bottleneck (L2--L3) cause both high OCR drop and retention collapse, while interventions at Qwen-equivalent layers (L17--L20) have minimal retention effect even with moderate OCR drops.
+This stark contrast validates our bottleneck localization methodology---interventions only impact retention when applied to the model's \emph{actual} OCR routing layers.